GoogleCloudPlatform/anthos-config-management-samples/namespace-specific-policy/manual-rendering/README.md

 ```
 # Verify the RoleBinding exist
-$ kubectl get RoleBinding/tenant-admin-rolebinding -n tenant-a
+$ kubectl get RoleBinding/team-admin-rolebinding -n team-a

 # Verify the Role exist
-$ kubectl get Role/tenant-admin -n tenant-a
+$ kubectl get Role/team-admin -n team-a

 # Verify the NetworkPolicy exist
-$ kubectl get NetworkPolicy/deny-all -n tenant-a
+$ kubectl get NetworkPolicy/deny-all -n team-a
 ```

 ## Cleanup
-To clean up the tenant namespaces and policies for them, we recommend removing the directories that contain their configuration from your Git repository.
+To clean up the team namespaces and policies for them, we recommend removing the directories that contain their configuration from your Git repository.

 ```
-$ rm -r acm-samples/namespace-specific-policy/manual-rendering/configsync/tenant-*/*
+$ rm -r acm-samples/namespace-specific-policy/manual-rendering/configsync/team-*/*
 $ git add .
 $ git commit -m 'clean up'
 $ git push
 ```

-When the last commit from the root repository is synced, the three namespace `tenant-a`, `tenant-b` and `tenant-c` are deleted from the cluster.
+When the last commit from the root repository is synced, the three namespace `team-a`, `team-b` and `team-c` are deleted from the cluster.

 To stop the syncing using ConfigSync, you can delete the ConfigManagement resource.